 The diesel locomotives that feature on the lines are an integral part of the railway’s history.
 One of the stories told on the River and Rainforest line was Abt Locomotive No.1 arrived in Tasmania in pieces without assembly instructions, which was a huge test for the workers at the time who had never seen a locomotive before.

 Depending on the journey and time of departure, these guests will be treated to either a tasting tower including Tasmania’s finest produce or canapés and a light lunch.
-There is also the option in this carriage to venture outside on the small viewing platform to take photos of the line.
+There is the option in this carriage to venture outside on the small viewing platform to take photos.

-Dubbil Barril is the final station for the half day tours, and the rainforest walk is a lovely way to stretch your legs and see the wild west up close.
-For a great photo opportunity watch as the locomotive is turned on the manual turntable.
+Dubbil Barril is the final station for the half-day tours, and the rainforest walk is a lovely way to stretch your legs and see the wild west up close.
+For a great photo opportunity, watch as the locomotive is turned on the manual turntable.

+One of Tasmania’s great walks, the Hogarth Falls track starts from inside Peoples Park, a short walk from town.
 The easy 1.2km walk (one way) with a mixture of boardwalk and gravel underfoot is one of the best free things to do in Strahan.
-The walk through the cool temperate rainforest is beautiful with towering gums trees and large hanging ferns lining the path.
-As you inch closer to Hogarth Falls, you will follow flowing water and some of the most tea stained rivers you will come across on the west coast.
-The stairs at the end of the track offer you a perspective from the base of the falls as it cascades over the rocks.
-Later in the day as the sun is low in the sky, the light filters through the trees casting a magical glow over the falls.
+The walk through the cool temperate rainforest is beautiful, with towering gums, trees, and large hanging ferns lining the path.
+As you inch closer to Hogarth Falls, you will follow flowing water and some of themost tea-stained rivers you will encounter on the west coast.
+The stairs at the end of the track offer you a perspective from the falls base as it cascades over the rocks.
+Later in the day, as the sun is low in the sky, the light filters through the trees casting a magical glow over the falls.